learnfwd/lfa/docs/basic-workings.md

 Each time you run `lfa compile`, LFA takes your input files and outputs a bundle (by default, named `"book"`).

+A bundle contains CSS styles and exports JavaScript modules accessible via `require()`.

-More bundles can be loaded from different sources in one single book.
-This is achieved by adding their URLs to `externalPlugins`.
-LFA will create a launcher `index.html` file that loads your external bundles and your local bundle.
+More bundles can be loaded from different sources into one single book.
+This is achieved by adding their URLs to `lfa.externalPlugins` in your `package.json` (see [Project structure][project-structure]).
+LFA will create a launcher `index.html` file that loads your local and external bundles.

-There are 3 classes of content that LFA can put in your bundle:
+There are 3 classes of content that LFA can place in your bundle:

 ### User content